masonNick/InternetSecurity/README.md

 # Internet Security
 My project for CS445 - Internet Security, will be focused on embedding self-created certificates.
+In addition, I will attempt to add these self-signed certificates to the trusted CAS list.
 I will attempt to provide functional implementation and a detailed report on how it works, explaining key concepts.
 - By: Nicholas Mason
 - Due: April 28th, 2019